buddypress/buddypress/docs/user/administration/settings/options.md

 ## Activity Streams

+### Akismet integration

+If the **Akismet** plugin is active on your site, BuddyPress shows an additional option in the *Activity* / *Activity Streams* settings to enable Akismet scanning of activity items.
+When enabled, BuddyPress will send activity items to Akismet for spam checking; items flagged as spam will be handled according to the usual Akismet/WordPress behaviour (i.e. hidden or marked as spam).
+If you do not want activity items scanned by Akismet, uncheck this option.

+This integration has been part of BuddyPress’ Activity component since BuddyPress 1.7 — see the Codex for background on the Akismet integration.

 ### Post comments

 **NB**: Activities about WordPress regular posts or comments are only generated when the Site Tracking component is active.
 As a result, this option has only an effect when Site Tracking is on.